 Bedtime is a tab inside the Clock app that contains everything you need to make sure you’re getting good sleep.
 There’s an alarm clock, a bedtime reminder and a kind of sleep tracker.
 Let’s take a detailed look at each.

-The first time you run Bedtime, you’ll be walked through a few questions to get things set up, but all of these options can be adjusted right in Bedtime’s main screen.
-The first-run questions ask when you need to wake up, how much sleep you need, and which days you want to be woken.
+The first time you run Bedtime, you’ll be walked through a few questions to get things set up.
+The first-run questions ask when you need to wake up, how much sleep you need, and which days you want to be awakened.

-In the options screen, you can pick the active days by tapping on them, as well as setting a Wake Up Sound (more on that below), and choosing when your Bedtime reminders will sound.
-If nothing else, this cool circular Bedtime wheel is so easy to use that Bedtime already beats the regular iPhone alarm clock.
+From the Options screen, you can pick the active days by tapping on them.
+You can also set up a Wake Up Sound (more on that below) and choose when your Bedtime reminders will sound.
+If nothing else, this cool circular interface is so easy to use that Bedtime already beats the regular iPhone alarm clock.

 More Bedtime alarms

-Bedtime also has its own wake up sounds.
-These are super chilled, designed to ease you out of sleep instead of yanking you from the land of nod.
+Bedtime also offers its own wakeup sounds.
+These are super-chilled, designed to ease you out of sleep instead of yanking you from the land of nod.
 Some are more relaxing than others, so audition them by tapping on the list.
 You can also choose to have no alarm sound, and you can switch vibrations off.
 There’s also a separate volume control for your Wake Up Sound, independent from the iPhone’s main alert volume.

 Bedtime sleep tracking

 Sleep tracking in Bedtime is rudimentary.
 It pretty much assumes that you are in bed, sleeping, unless you are actively using your iPhone.
 If you do pick your iPhone up in the night to use it, the duration of the interruption will be docked from your sleep total.
 Likewise, if you hit snooze in the morning, time will be added to your sleep total.
 That’s right.
 You get credit for snoozing.